gsomix/blog/content/02-shortest-intro-to-compiler-design.md

 +++

 _Authors: Peter Sovietov, Evgeniy Andreev_

-_This article is part of [F# Advent calendar in English 2017](https://sergeytihon.com/2017/10/22/f-advent-calendar-in-english-2017/)._
+_This article is part of [F# Advent calendar in English 2018](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/)._

 ## Introduction

 Let's build a compiler of arithmetic expressions in F#.
 The compiler should translate source code in [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) into intermediate representation (IR) suitable for a stack machine.
-Usually stack is implemented in virtual stack machine.
 However, we're not going to build an IR interpreter as you might think.
 We are going to translate IR right into C language code!

 ## Syntactic analysis